Marittie/Marittie-CI_PP2_RPSLS/README.md

 #### First-time users

+1. As a first-time user, I want to see the name of the game.
+2. As a first-time user, I want to understand the scope of the game.
-1. As a first-time user, I want to understand the rules of the game.
+3. As a first-time user, I want to understand the rules of the game.
-2. As a first-time user, I want to be able to play the game across all personal devices.
+4. As a first-time user, I want to be able to play the game across all personal devices.
+5. As a first-time user, I want to be able to see the choices made by me and the computer.
-3. As a first-time user, I want to keep track of my score to monitor my performance in the game.
+6. As a first-time user, I want to keep track of my score to monitor my performance in the game.
+7. As a first-time user, I want to see the result og the "battle" between me and the computer.

 #### Regular visitor

-4. As a regular visitor, I want to see my score.
+8. As a regular visitor, I want to see the result og the "battle" between me and the computer.
-5. As a regular visitor, I want to see the difference in score between me and the computer.
+9. As a regular visitor, I want to see the difference in score between me and the computer.

 #### Site owner

+10. As a site owner, I want users to be able to understand the scope of the game.
+11. As a site owner, I want users to be able to understand the rules of the game.
-6. As a site owner, I want users to be able to play and navigate the page easily so that users are more likely to have an enjoyable experience and return to the game.
+12. As a site owner, I want users to be able to play and navigate the page easily so that users are more likely to have an enjoyable experience and return to the game.
-7. As a site owner, I want users to enjoy this version of the game from the serie Big Bang Theory.
+13. As a site owner, I want users to enjoy this version of the game from the serie Big Bang Theory.

 ### Design